Songwriting Pro: Helping Songwriters Turn Pro.

 There he stood where the sidewalk ends

-Same worn shirt, same old wind
+Same worn jacket, same old wind

 Cardboard shaking in a calloused hand